The Unreality of Time: The phenomenological analysis: the A- and B-series

 To frame his argument, McTaggart initially offers a phenomenological analysis of how time appears to us in experience.
-Time appears, he says, in the form of events standing in temporal positions, of which there are two kinds.
+McTaggart claims that time appears in the form of events standing in temporal positions, of which there are two kinds.
 On the one hand events are earlier than and later than each other, and on the other hand they are future, present, and past, and continually changing their position in terms of futurity, presentness, and pastness.
 The two kinds of temporal positions each represent events in time as standing in a certain order which McTaggart chooses to call the A-series and the B-series.
 The A-series represents the series of positions determined as future, present, and past, and which continuously pass from the distant future towards the present, and through the present into the remote past.
 The B-series represents the series of positions determined as earlier than or later than each other.

 The determinations of the B-series hold between the events in time, and never change.
 If an event ever is earlier or later than some other event, then their respective position in time never changes.
 The determinations of the A-series must hold to something outside of time, something that does not itself change its position in time, but in relation to which the events in time pass from being future, present, and past.
-Surprisingly, McTaggart does not suggest the present, or NOW, as this something whose position in time is fixed and unchanging.
-He just says that it will be difficult to identify any such entity (seeing as it is outside time).
+McTaggart does not suggest the present, or NOW, as this something whose position in time is fixed and unchanging instead claiming that it will be difficult to identify any such entity (seeing as it is outside time).
 Broad explains that McTaggart believed that the difficulty of identifying this entity was serious enough in its own right to be persuaded that time is unreal, but thinks that the contradiction of the A-series is still more convincing; for that reason he leaves this particular difficulty aside.